SAP and mSAP: Risk Vs. Reward

 • From somewhere else?

 Happy made a very good point.
-Marketing and sales folks, myself included, focus on the benefits of new technology in PCB manufacturing.
+Marketing and sales folks, myself included, focus on the benefits of new technology like SAP or mSAP in PCB manufacturing.
 In the case of semi-additive PCB processes, there are many.
 Just to note a few of the most obvious ones:

 • Miniaturization of the overall size of the printed circuit board and an electronic package.
-We seem to often be challenged to increase functionality while using less space.
+We seem to often be challenged to increase functionality while using less space, and SAP + mSAP solves this to a degree.

 • Reduction in overall layer count of the printed circuit board as the pinouts become much simpler to route.

 • Reduction in dependence on multiple micros via layers.
-This simplifies the circuit board fabrication process increasing yield and reliability.
+SAP simplifies the circuit board fabrication process increasing yield and reliability.

 • Reduction in the number of lamination cycles needed for fabrication, reducing cost and lead time for PCB fabrication.